Chaos Zero Nightmare (CZN)NarjaBuild and Guide

 NA: Defense Response

-Narja’s basic heal starts standard, but after potentials grants 2 Voracity on use, making it a solid early source of buffing in Chaos runs.
-Outside of Chaos, though, and in save, this card is underwhelming as other cards grant more Voracity stacks more efficiently, meaning this card is generally the next on Narja’s list to remove.
+Narja’s basic heal starts standard, but after Potentials, it grants 2 Voracity on use, making it a solid early source of buffing in Chaos runs.
+Outside of Chaos, though and in Save Data, this card is underwhelming as other cards grant more Voracity stacks more efficiently, meaning this card is generally the next on Narja’s list to remove.

 Card Image